rudderlabs/rudder-sdk-flutter/packages/plugins/rudder_plugin/README.md

 check [the documentation page](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-flutter-sdk) .

+## List of Features
+- Data Residency, Custom Context from version `2.4.0`

 ## Contact Us

 If you come across any issues while configuring or using RudderStack, please feel free